WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-14-Think-about-ai-systems-like-a-tester.markdown

 at how we want to focus on the testing.

 I believe that most AI and ML based systems are modifications to a common pattern.
-I describe that pattern in this article, and offer an example of it.
+I describe the pattern in this article, and offer an example of it.
 The drawing below illustrates both.
 I will describe it in more detail in the text that follows.
 ![A diagram that models a system using AI to solve a problem, with a generic model at top and an email chatbot below](/assets/AIsystemmodel_emailchatbotexample.png)